International Association of Rebekah Assemblies

 The Daughters of Rebekah, also known as the Rebekahs and the International Association of Rebekah Assemblies, is an international service-oriented organization and a branch of the Independent Order of Odd Fellows.
-As the Independent Order of Odd Fellows, the Rebekahs began as an all-white organization, typical at the time, that purported to promote reciprocity and charity, and drew inspiration from Judeo-Christian ethics.
+As a branch of the Independent Order of Odd Fellows, the Rebekahs began as an all-white organization, typical at the time, that purported to promote reciprocity and charity, and drew inspiration from Judeo-Christian ethics.

 The Independent Order of Odd Fellows originally limited membership to white men only, as was typical at the time; the Rebekahs began as the female auxiliary of the IOOF.
 Initially, only relatives such as wives or daughters of IOOF members were admitted as members.

 Currently, both the IOOF and the Rebekahs admit both female and male members.
 Women today need not be related to an Odd Fellow to be a member of the Rebekahs.
 As long as she meets the moral, ethical, and age requirements for admission, any woman may join.
 In most jurisdictions, women aged 16 or 18 years old and above can join a Rebekah Lodge.

 Philosophy and purpose

-The general duties of the members of this unit are, “To live peaceably, do good unto all, as we have opportunity and especially to obey the Golden Rule, Whatsoever ye would that others should do unto you, do ye even so unto them.”
+The general duties of the members of this unit are: "To live peaceably, do good unto all as we have opportunity, and especially to obey the Golden Rule: 'Whatsoever ye would that others should do unto you, do ye even so unto them.'"

 History

 In 1850, Schuyler Colfax was asked to write a Degree for women.
-The Rebekah Lodges were founded on 20 September 1851, when, after considerable debate, the Sovereign Grand Lodge of the Independent Order of Odd Fellows voted to adopt the Rebekah Degree, largely due to the efforts of Odd Fellow Schuyler Colfax, U.S. Vice President from 1869 to 1873.
-The first Rebekah Degrees were honorary awards only, conferred on wives and daughters of Odd Fellows at special Lodge meetings, and recipients were known as "Daughters of Rebekah".
+The Rebekah Lodges were founded on September 20, 1851, in Baltimore, Maryland, when, after considerable debate, the Sovereign Grand Lodge of the Independent Order of Odd Fellows voted to adopt the Rebekah Degree, largely due to the efforts of Odd Fellow Schuyler Colfax, U.S. Vice President from 1869 to 1873.
+The first Rebekah Degrees were honorary awards only, conferred on wives and daughters of Odd Fellows at special Lodge meetings, and recipients were known as "Daughters of Rebekah."
 The name is taken from the Biblical character of Rebekah.

 The early Daughters of Rebekah had no lodge system of their own, operating informally and locally.
 On September 25, 1868, the IOOF voted to establish Degree Lodges of the Daughters of Rebekah, mirroring the existing arrangements for their male counterparts.
 The Daughters were given the right to elect their officers, charge initiation fees, collect dues, and undertake charitable and benevolent activities.
 The name was changed to "Degree of Rebekah" in 1874.